JerryFleming/PyDoc/library/sched.rst

 .. attribute:: scheduler.queue

    Read-only attribute returning a list of upcoming events in the order they will be run.
-Each event is shown as a :term:`named tuple` with the following fields:  time, priority, action, argument.
+Each event is shown as a :term:`命名元组` with the following fields:  time, priority, action, argument.